economycomfort/dotfiles/README.md

 - Oh My Tmux by [Gregory Pakosz](https://github.com/gpakosz/.tmux)
 - Various bits and pieces by [myself](https://github.com/zerobaud)

-Dotfiles here can be installed on most any unix-like system utilizing the included bootstrap.sh script.
-Run `bootstrap.sh -h` for usage.
+Dotfiles here can be installed on most any Unix-like environment utilizing the included `bootstrap.sh` script.
+Run `bootstrap.sh -h` for usage; there is some optional functionality.
 Existing files will be backed up into `~/.dotfiles.bak.$date`.

 Tested on MacOS (Mojave, Big Sur), Debian Stretch, and Ubuntu 20.04 LTS using recent versions of zsh.
-I don't see why it wouldn't work on most anything Unix-like.
+I don't see why it wouldn't work on most anything.
 Cygwin?
 All bets are off, you monster.

 ## Components